jasmaa/jasmaa.github.io/_posts/2024-11-07-ruining-a-professor-layton-puzzle-with-linear-algebra.md

 ---
 layout: post
-title: "Ruining a Layton Puzzle with Linear Algebra"
+title: "Ruining a Professor Layton Puzzle with Linear Algebra"
 subtitle: "Once you Gaussian eliminate the non-pivot elements whatever remains, however improbable, must be the truth!"
 date: "2024-11-07"
 categories: Misc